-Four extensive woodlands (295 ha), Park Wood, Copse Wood, Mad Bess Wood and Bayhurst Wood together form a large complex of structurally diverse and species-rich ancient woodland known as the Ruislip Woods; this is the largest block of ancient semi-natural woodland in Greater London.
+Four extensive woodlands, Park Wood, Copse Wood, Mad Bess Wood and Bayhurst Wood together form a large complex of structurally diverse and species-rich ancient woodland known as the Ruislip Woods.
+This is the largest block of ancient semi-natural woodland in Greater London.

-Ruislip Woods are situated in north west Middlesex within Hillingdon borough.
+Ruislip Woods includes one of the most extensive oak/hornbeam coppice woods in southeast England.
+The site also includes acid and neutral grassland, ponds, streams and marshland.
+They are situated in north west Middlesex within Hillingdon borough.
 Two roads, Ducks Hill Road (A4180) and Breakspear Road North, cross the Woods.
 The Woods are accessible by public transport.
-View location on Multimap

 Ruislip Woods were first scheduled as a Site of Special Scientific Interest (SSSI) in 1950, and amended in 1990.
 The Ruislip Woods SSSI include Copse Wood, Mad Bess Wood, Park Wood, Bayhurst Wood, Poor's Field (Ruislip Common), the Ruislip Local Nature Reserve, the Northern Finger (stretch of wetland alongside Poor's Field), Tarleton's Lake and Grub Ground.